mohseninima/RCAC_cpp/docs/1_GettingStarted.md

 Initializing RCAC
 -----------------
-Once the required rcacRlsFlag and rcacFilt structs are created.
+Once the required rcacRlsFlags and rcacFilt structs are created.
 RCAC can be initialized.
 Initialization requires a flag struct, filt struct, and a string specifying the type of RCAC to be used.

 ~~~~~~~~~~~~~~~~~~~{.cpp}